 During a handful of scenes when King is relaxing with his reclusive millionaire subject Preston Gilbert (Mickey Rooney), he sports a muddy brown rollneck instead of shirt and necktie.
 After Gilbert is assassinated during a farcical restaurant sequence and a subsequent attempt is made on his own life (where hilariously King runs away and cowers behind a table to avoid being hit), he changes back into the more formal shirt and tie.

 Not that the tone of this film gets any more serious.
-Hodges and Caine keep proceedings as light as a canary feather.
+Hodges and Caine keep proceedings breezy.
 Even when King takes a bullet during the finale he appears more puzzled than panicked.

 Though relatively light on trouser flare, Caine’s suit is definitely indicative of the 1970s.
 As a decade that borrowed heavily from movie gangsters of the 1930s-40s, there are many flamboyant touches to suits and shirts that in retrospect may appear vulgar.
 The rounded patch pockets on King’s jacket chest and hip are innovative, if hardly subtle.
 Nor too is the thick corduroy fabric; heavy and completely inappropriate for running around the Med.